marnixcox/logicapp-standard-func/README.md

 ### Contents

 The following folder structure is created.
-Where `corelocal` is added to extend the standard set of core infra files.

 ```
 ├── infra                      [ Infrastructure As Code files ]